 -

-Select the Default wrench icon from the Default drop-down menu on the UTA/module.
+Select the Default wrench icon from the drop-down menu on the UTA/module to edit the desired list view.

 -